-As of June 30, 2002, the Loan Credit Reserve Fund balance was approximately \$73 million.
-This amount exceeded the Loan Credit Reserve Fund Requirement as of that date, which was \$59 million.
+As of December 31, 2001, the Loan Credit Reserve Fund balance was approximately \$66 million.
+This amount exceeded the Loan Credit Reserve Fund Requirement as of that date, which was \$58 million.

-As of June 30, 2002, the Loan Credit Reserve Fund continues to be invested as follows:
+As of December 31, 2001, the Loan Credit Reserve Fund continues to be invested as follows:

 • \$22 million were invested in an investment agreement with AIG Matched Funding Corp.
-(AIGMFC) with the payment obligations of AIGMFC guaranteed by American International Group, Inc., which policy guarantees only payment to the Trustee of the amounts due under the agreement and does not guarantee or otherwise provide for payment of amounts due in the event of non-payment by the State.
+(AIGMFC) with the payment obligations of AIGMFC guaranteed by American International Group, Inc., which policy does not guarantee or otherwise provide for payment of amounts due in the event of non-payment by the State.

 - \$6 million were invested in an investment agreement with MBIA Investment Management Corp.
-(IMC) with the payment obligations of IMC guaranteed by the MBIA Insurance Corporation, which policy guarantees only payment to the Trustee of the amounts due under the agreement and does not guarantee or otherwise provide for payment of amounts due in the event of non-payment by the State. - \$8 million were invested in a collateralized investment repurchase agreement with Bayerische Landesbank Girozentrale (Bayerische), with the collateral held by Norwest Bank Minnesota, National Association as custodian. - \$21 million were invested in direct obligations of the United States under two forward delivery agreements with First Union National Bank of North Carolina (First Union). - \$2 million were invested in a forward delivery agreement with Westduetche Landesbank Girozentrale (West LB). - \$14 million were invested in a pool managed by the State of Wisconsin Investment Board (SWIB)
+(IMC) with the payment obligations of IMC guaranteed by the MBIA Insurance Corporation, which policy does not guarantee or otherwise provide for payment of amounts due in the event of non-payment by the State. - \$8 million were invested in a collateralized investment repurchase agreement with Bayerische Landesbank Girozentrale (Bayerische), with the collateral held by Norwest Bank Minnesota, National Association as custodian. - \$21 million were invested in direct obligations of the United States under two forward delivery agreements with First Union National Bank of North Carolina (First Union). - \$2 million were invested in a forward delivery agreement with Westduetche Landesbank Girozentrale (West LB). - \$6 million were invested in a pool managed by the State of Wisconsin Investment Board (SWIB)